BeckhamBkm/CMPG-323-Overview---30274672/README.md

 **The use of .gitignore**
-The use of the .gitignore file in every project is because they tell Git which files to ignore when I commit projects on Github because they may contain sensitive security information about the device I use such as API keys or credentials that I would need to keep private
+-The use of the .gitignore file in every project is because they tell Git which files to ignore when I commit projects on Github because they may contain sensitive security information about the device I use such as API keys or credentials that I would need to keep private
+- Deploying Keys
+-Git Secrets

 **Storage of of credentials and sensitive information** The storage of sensitive information will be encrypted using git-crypt which protects files after they have been